chimple/palau/README.md

 - A bar chart of learning outcome progress using `recharts`.
 - An algorithm picker that lets you compare Simple, IRT, Elo, and BKT scoring models in real time.
 - A dependency graph view that visualises indicator prerequisites using an interactive node-link diagram.
+- Local fixtures (`apps/demo/src/mock/sampleData.ts`) that seed the demo with grades and learner profiles.

 To build the app for production: